Goodyear Duck

-The Goodyear GA-2 Duck was a 1940s American three-seat light amphibious aircraft built by the Goodyear Aircraft Corporation.
+The Goodyear GA-2 Duck is a 1940s American three-seat light amphibious aircraft built by the Goodyear Aircraft Corporation.
 The design team included David Thurston, who later developed several other light seaplanes including the Colonial Skimmer, Lake Buccaneer, Thurston Teal and Seafire.
 Only 19 aircraft were built, and these were used only for testing and as demonstrators.

 Design and development

 The Goodyear Aircraft Corporation began to design a small light amphibian before the end of the Second World War.
 The prototype designated GA-1 first flew in September 1944.
 It was a cantilever high-wing monoplane with underwing stabilizing floats.
 The GA-1 had an all-metal fabric-covered wing, an all-metal single-step hull, and a cruciform tail unit.
 It had a retractable tail-wheel, accommodation for two, and a pylon-mounted piston engine with a pusher propeller.

 Operational history

 After successful testing of the prototype, 18 demonstration aircraft were built.
 These differed from the prototype in that they had room for the pilot and two passengers.
 Two versions were built, the GA-2 with a 145 hp Franklin 6A4-145-A3 piston engine, and the GA-2B with a 165 hp Franklin 6A4-165-B3 flat-six piston engine.
 Although the aircraft were successfully tested and demonstrated, the costs involved in producing the aircraft prevented it being sold at a price that private pilots could afford, and the project was abandoned.
 In 1950, a revised four-seat variant the GA-22 Drake was flown, followed in 1953 by the GA-22A Drake; only one of each was built.